Marine One: Current operations

 At a presidential inauguration, the Marines offer the outgoing president a final flight from the Capitol to Joint Base Andrews.
 This flight is customarily, though somewhat confusingly, called Executive One.
 (Note: The call sign Executive One is used for any United States civil aircraft when the president of the United States is aboard.
-In this case, neither is the helicoper a civil aircraft, nor is the actual president aboard.)
+In this case, neither is the helicopter a civil aircraft, nor is the actual president aboard.)

+In September 2026, the White House South Lawn helipad was completed allowing the VH-92A for White House flights since its powerful rotor wash uprooted the lawn, posing a safety hazard from flying debris.

 Security measures

 As a security measure, Marine One often flies in a group of as many as five identical helicopters.
 One helicopter carries the president, while the others serve as decoys.
 Upon takeoff these helicopters shift in formation to obscure the location of the president.
 This has been referred to as a "presidential shell game".
 Marine One is also equipped with standard military anti-missile countermeasures such as flares to counter heat-seeking missiles and chaff to counter radar-guided missiles, as well as AN/ALQ-144A infrared countermeasures.
 To add to the security of Marine One, every member of HMX-1 is required to pass a Yankee White background check before touching any of the helicopters used for presidential travel.